-I have been ask the question: "If a frog should be in a well thirty feet deep and should jump or climb two feet every day and fall back three feet be done by weak lustful men.
-If brethren, yes, I out?
+I have been ask the question: "If a frog should be in a well thirty feet deep and should jump or climb two feet every day and fall back three feet every night, how long would it take him to get out?
 Well, every one can see that he would never get out.
 Well, let me ask, if the Campbells restored apostolic christianity and we should go off into innovations, such as Instrumental music, Sunday schools and cups, how long will it take to reach the top?
 Yet, the preacher who tries to restore such churches is very unpopular.
 Brethren Harper, Trott, and some others, tried it for several years.
 Do they have the place in history as the reformers?
 No, they were persecuted, and scoffed at, even by our brethren.
 I am trying to carry on this restoration movement started by Brother Harper and some others, and I am meeting the same opposition that they met.